Melbourne Neuroscience PhD Program

 Experience first class research training in your primary discipline, with the additional breadth of real-world experiences and multidisciplinary research opportunities.

 The cross-disciplinary coursework is taught in partnership between the University of Melbourne and the Florey Institute.
 For more details, please download the coursework information sheet.
 To apply please download the subject selection form.
 Note Master students are able to choose one of the 12.5-point subjects as a discipline-based elective.
-The application deadline is 9 February 2018, please apply ASAP to avoid disappointment.
+The application deadline for 2018 has now closed.

 The University of Melbourne is launching a new interdisciplinary Neuroscience PhD program in 2018.
 The program will bring together doctoral candidates from across the University of Melbourne.